gopi-suvanam/scribbler-website/ambassador-program.md

 ---
-title: Become Campus Ambassadors for Scribbler
+title: Become a Scribbler Campus Ambassador – Lead, Inspire, and Grow
-description: Do you love coding, open-source, and building communities?
-Join Scribbler’s Campus Ambassador Program and become the face of Scribbler at your college!
+description: Join the Scribbler Campus Ambassador Program and become the face of innovation at your college.
+Lead your peers, showcase your skills, and get recognized with certificates, goodies, and opportunities.
+Apply today and kickstart your journey as a tech influencer on campus!
 layout: landing
 start_link: some_form
 cta: Apply Now